tormjs/torm.js/README.md

 <a href="https://circleci.com/gh/tormjs/torm/tree/master"><img src="https://img.shields.io/circleci/project/tormjs/torm/master.svg" alt="Build Status"></a>

 # Torm
-Torm is a decorator & fluent API based ORM for Typescript, it's built on Sequelize.
+Torm is a decorator-based ORM for Typescript with a set of fluent API, it's built on Sequelize.

 ## Installation